wp-plugins/zenfoliopress/readme.txt

 Tested up to: 3.2
 Stable tag: 0.0.2

-The ZenfolioPress plugin for WordPress allows users to easily incorporate their Zenfolio hosted photos, galleries and collection into their WordPress site.
+The ZenfolioPress plugin allows users to easily incorporate their Zenfolio hosted photos, galleries and collections into their WordPress site.

 == Description ==